Yuto-A2/passionProject/README.md

 One of the difficult part is setting a right route/path.

-WHen I make lists of the tables, it did not show up.
+When I make lists of the tables, it did not show up.

 I searched up a lot, but it really takes a lot of time.